 Ireland weather forecast for the coming weekend from Met Eireann

-The weather forecast for Ireland for the coming weekend is for it to be mainly wet and windy with a Status Yellow Weather Warning in place for parts of the country for Saturday night into Sunday morning.
+The weather forecast for Ireland for the coming weekend from Met Eireann is for temperatures to reach into the 20s on both days in places but there will still be rain around at times.

-The weather forecast for Ireland for Saturday is for it to be mostly cloudy and rather misty with scattered outbreaks of rain and drizzle.
-A few sunny spells will develop during the day but with occasional rain and drizzle.
+The weather forecast for Ireland for Saturday from Met Eireann is for it to be mainly dry with sunny spells and isolated showers along the north coast.
+Highest temperatures of 15 to 20 degrees, warmest through Munster and Leinster, in a light westerly breeze.

-By evening, south to southwest winds will begin to freshen and a spell of persistent rain will develop in the west and north.
-It will turn very windy early on Saturday night as a deepening depression approaches from the Atlantic (wind warnings have been issued for parts of the west and northwest).
-Maximum temperatures of 16 to 20 degrees.
+Dry with clear spells on Saturday night with cloud increasing from the west later in the night.
+Lows of 7 to 9 degrees with winds mostly light southerly, freshening on the west coast.

-A Status Yellow Weather Warning is in place for Connacht, Donegal and Clare from 10pm on Saturday until 8am on Sunday.
+The weather forecast for Ireland for Saturday from Met Eireann is for a dry, bright start in the east with sunny spells.
+Cloud thickening further west will bring patchy rain and drizzle to Atlantic coastal counties during the morning.
+This light rain will slowly edge eastwards through the day, but likely holding dry in the southeast until after dark.
+A mild day in the east with tempertuares reaching 20 or 21 degrees in any sunshine, typically 16 to 19 degrees elsewhere.
+Moderate southwesterly winds, fresh to strong on the west coast.

 Leave your comment